kents1/storm-warriors/README.md

 # Storm Warriors

-Storm Warriors is a card style battle game.
+Storm Warriors is a card style battle gameInstance.

 ## Requirements
 - Pack of base Storm Warrior Cards (minimum of 6)